Domain or domain plus security token authentication

 Endpoint Management supports domain-based authentication against one or more directories that are compliant with the Lightweight Directory Access Protocol (LDAP).
 You configure a connection in Endpoint Management to one or more directories.
 Endpoint Management uses the LDAP configuration to import groups, user accounts, and related properties.

-Endpoint Management doesn’t support changing the authentication mode from domain authentication to a different authentication mode after users enroll devices in Endpoint Management.
+Endpoint Management doesn’t support changing the authentication mode from one type of authentication mode to a different authentication mode after users enroll devices in Endpoint Management.
+For example, you can’t change the authentication mode from Domain authentication to Domain + Certificate after users have enrolled.

 LDAP is an open-source, vendor-neutral application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.
 Directory information services are used to share information about users, systems, networks, services, and applications available throughout the network.